 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.

-- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems (including heart failure).
-Also tell your doctor if you had an allergic reaction to any blood pressure medicine.
+- Tell your doctor if you are breastfeeding, or if you have kidney problems, liver disease, or heart or blood vessel problems.

 - This medicine could lower your blood pressure too much, especially when you first use it or if you are dehydrated.
 Stand or sit up slowly if you feel lightheaded or dizzy.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.